Learning Center

-Maintenance workers are often the superheroes of any team, regularly saving the day when something breaks.
-That’s because building occupants expect property owners and managers to provide comfortable living and working environments.
-However, most people have no clue about the behind-the-scenes work required to meet these expectations.
+Building occupants of course expect property owners and managers to provide comfortable living and working environments.
+But most people have no clue about the behind-the-scenes work required to meet these expectations.

 What is building maintenance?

-Of course, building maintenance isn’t only beneficial to tenants.
-Building owners can maximize the resale value of their properties by keeping all assets in good working condition.
-Depending on the type of property, it may require a “Jack or Jill of all trades” or several workers with varying technical specializations to keep things in order.
+Of course, building maintenance isn't only beneficial to tenants.
+Building owners maximize the resale value of their properties by keeping all assets in good working condition.
+Depending on the type of property, it requires a "Jack or Jill of all trades" or several workers with varying technical specializations to keep things in order.

 Examples of building maintenance

-Although the work varies, most building maintenance falls into two categories.
+Although the work varies, building maintenance falls into two categories.

 Preventive maintenance workflow.

 These are activities intended to restore the functionality and comfort of a building.
-Managers need to have a corrective maintenance strategy in place, as it’s impossible to prevent damage or decay completely.
-Furthermore, corrective maintenance ensures everything is back in operation as soon as possible.
-Examples include replacing broken windows, repairing disconnected electrical fixtures, emergency plumbing repairs, etc.
+Managers need to have a corrective maintenance strategy in place, as it's impossible to prevent damage or decay completely.
+Plus, corrective maintenance ensures everything is back in operation as soon as possible.

 Corrective maintenance workflow.